Keeping Up with the Kardashians: Cast

 Khloé married basketball player Lamar Odom during a fourth-season premiere aired in 2009.
 He later had a major role as part of the supporting cast from the fourth series, though he ceased appearing following the breakdown of the marriage.
 He later returned to the show during the conclusion of the 11th series and subsequent 12th season following his collapse.
 Kim's latest ex-husband Kanye West made his first appearance on Keeping Up with the Kardashians in July 2012 during the seventh season when he started dating Kim.
 However, West initially did not continue to appear.
 He explained the reasons for not appearing on the show later: "You know, the amount of backlash I got from it is when I decided to not be on the show anymore.
 And it's not that I have an issue with the show; I just have an issue with the amount of backlash that I get."
 He also criticized the show for its cinematography and further complained about the way how the show is filmed.
 Despite this, West increased his appearances from the 12th season onwards and undertook a more prominent position from season 16 onwards.
 Rob's fiancé Blac Chyna undertook a recurring role throughout the 12th season.
-In the eighth season, Caitlyn Jenner's sons, Brandon and Brody Jenner, as well as Brandon's wife at the time, Leah, joined the cast for regular appearances following Brody's cameo in season 1 and Kim’s Fairytale Wedding.
+In the eighth season, Caitlyn Jenner's sons, Brandon and Brody Jenner, as well as Brandon's wife at the time, Leah, joined the cast for regular appearances following Brody's cameo in season 1 and Kim's Fairytale Wedding.
 Khloe's boyfriend Tristan Thompson made recurring appearances on the show whilst they were together from Season 13 to 16.
-Although absent for most of season 17, Thompson began re appearing from season 18 onwards, undertaking a prominent role in the final season.
+Although absent for most of season 17, Thompson began reappearing from season 18 onwards, undertaking a prominent role in the final season.